boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 ---
 # {{{title}}}

-Risky Hash is a keyed hashing function which uses a simplified variation on xxHash's core diffusion approach.
+Risky Hash is a keyed hashing function which was inspired by both xxHash and SipHash.

 It provides a fast alternative to SipHash when hashing safe data and a streaming variation can be easily implemented.